Temporal Source Recovery for Time-Series Source-Free Unsupervised Domain Adaptation: Introduction

 \section{Introduction}

-With the rapid development of the Internet of Things, Time-Series (TS) data has become increasingly critical in various domains, such as healthcare \citep{klepl2024graph,jin2024survey,ott2022domain} and industrial maintenance \citep{wang2024fully,chen2020machine}.
-While deep learning models have shown promising results in these areas, their success heavily depends on extensive high-quality labeled data.
-However, obtaining sufficient labels is often impractical due to high labeling costs.
-As a result, Unsupervised Domain Adaptation (UDA) methods \citep{wilson2020survey,SEA++2024wang}, which transfer knowledge from a labeled source domain to an unlabeled target domain, have gained attention as a way to reduce label reliance in TS tasks.
+With the rapid growth of the Internet of Things, Time-Series (TS) data has been increasingly critical in multiple downstream tasks such as healthcare \cite{klepl2024graph,jin2024survey,ott2022domain} and industrial maintenance \cite{wang2024fully,chen2020machine}.
+While deep learning models yield promising results, they heavily depend on extensive labeled data, which is hard to obtain due to high labeling costs.
+To address this, Unsupervised Domain Adaptation (UDA) \cite{wilson2020survey,SEA++2024wang}, which transfers knowledge from a labeled source domain to an unlabeled target domain, has gained attention to reduce label reliance in TS tasks.

 Although UDA techniques have proven effective, they typically require access to both source and target domains to bridge domain gaps.
-However, in many real-world applications, data privacy concerns prevent access to the source domain \citep{li2024comprehensive}, leaving only the pretrained model available for adaptation.
-This challenge significantly limits the applicability of existing UDA methods, as they are not designed for such restricted settings.
-To address this issue, researchers have recently focused on a more practical scenario, Source-Free Unsupervised Domain Adaptation (SFUDA), which adapts a pretrained model to the target domain without relying on source data, demonstrating promising results.
-Despite these advancements, most existing techniques were developed for visual tasks and overlook the temporal dependencies inherent in TS data \citep{MAPU2023ragab}, limiting their generalizability to Time-Series Source-Free Unsupervised Domain Adaptation (TS-SFUDA).
+However, data privacy concerns prevent access to source data in many real-world scenarios \cite{li2024comprehensive}, leaving only a pretrained model available for adaptation.
+This challenge significantly limits the applicability of the standard UDA methods, as they are not designed for such restricted settings.
+To address this, Source-Free UDA (SFUDA) has been proposed, aiming to adapt the pretrained model to target domains without access to source data, and has shown promising results under such conditions.
+However, most existing techniques overlook the temporal dependencies critical to TS data \cite{MAPU2023ragab}, limiting their effectiveness for Time-Series SFUDA (TS-SFUDA).